lotusnprod/lotus-manuscript/manuscript.md

 Researchers worldwide uniformly acknowledge the limitations caused by the intrinsic unavailability of essential (raw) data [@doi:10.1039/c6np00022c].
 The lack of progress is, at least in part, due to elements in the dissemination channels of the classical print and static PDF publication formats that complicate or sometimes even discourage data sharing, e.g., due to page limitations and economically motivated mechanisms, including those involved in the focus on and calculation of journal impact factors.
 In particular raw data such as experimental readings, spectroscopic data, instrumental measurements, statistical, and other calculations are valued by all, but disseminated by only very few.
-The immense value of raw data and the desire to advance the public dissemination has recently been documented in detail for NMR spectroscopic data by a large consortium of NP researchers [@doi:10.1039/c7np00064b].
+The immense value of raw data and the desire to advance the public dissemination has recently been documented in detail for nuclear magnetic resonance (NMR) spectroscopic data by a large consortium of NP researchers [@doi:10.1039/c7np00064b].
 However, to generate the vital flow of contributed data, the effort associated with preparing and submitting content to open repositories as well as data reuse should be better acknowledged in academia, government, regulatory, and industrial environments [@doi:10/gh533h; @doi:10/gfnxpj; @doi:10/gf3j9t].

 ### Opening New Perspectives for Spectral Data

 The possibilities for expansion and future applications of the Wikidata-based LOTUS initiative are significant.
-For example, properly formatted spectral data, e.g., data obtained by mass spectrometry (MS) or nuclear magnetic resonance (NMR), can be linked to the Wikidata entries for the respective chemical compounds.
+For example, properly formatted spectral data, e.g., data obtained by MS or NMR, can be linked to the Wikidata entries for the respective chemical compounds.
 MassBank [@doi:10/d8pdcr] and SPLASH [@doi:10.1093/bioinformatics/btq476] identifiers are already reported in Wikidata, and this existing information can be used to report MassBank or SPLASH records for example for *Arabidopsis thaliana* compounds ([https://w.wiki/3Jor](https://w.wiki/3Jor)).
 Such possibilities will help to bridge experimental data results obtained during the early stages of NP research with data that had been reported and formatted in different contexts.
 This opens exciting perspectives for structural dereplication, NP annotation, and metabolomic analysis.